woylie/flop/README.md

 end
 ```

+You can also configure a default repo for Flop by adding the following line to
-If you want to configure a default repo, add this to your config file:
+your config file:

 ```elixir
 config :flop, repo: MyApp.Repo
 ```

-Alternatively, you can add a configuration module.
-For more information, refer
+Instead of configuring Flop globally, you can also use a configuration module.
-to the Flop module documentation.
+Please refer to the Flop module documentation for more information.

 ## Usage

 ### Define sortable and filterable fields

-To configure the sortable and filterable fields, derive `Flop.Schema` in your
+To define sortable and filterable fields in your Ecto schema, you can derive
-Ecto schema.
-While this step is optional, it is highly recommend, since the
-parameters you will pass to the Flop functions will come from the user side and
+`Flop.Schema`.
+This step is optional but highly recommended, particularly when
+the parameters passed to Flop's functions are user-provided.
+Deriving
-should be validated.
-Deriving `Flop.Schema` will ensure that Flop only
-applies filtering and sorting parameters on the configured fields.
+`Flop.Schema` ensures that Flop applies filtering and sorting parameters only to
+the fields you've explicitly configured.

 ```elixir
 defmodule MyApp.Pet do